jdj2261/Simple-Mujoco-Sim/README.md

-# Welcome to MuJoCo world
+# Simple Mujoco Sim

-This repository was created for manipulator control in a mujoco environment.
+This repository was created for manipulator control demo in a mujoco environment.

-You can see four robot(`Franka Emilka's panda`, `Kuka's iiwa14 and iiwa7`, `Rethink's sawyer`) demos.
+You can see four robot(`Franka Emika's panda`, `Kuka's iiwa14 and iiwa7`, `Rethink's sawyer`) demos.

 As a library to solve kinematics, I used [`pykin`](https://github.com/jdj2261/pykin) python kinematics library.